 Checking for a recurrence, which suggests cancer has returned, is one purpose of follow-up care.
 Because small pockets of cancer cells may go undetected in the body, cancer can reoccur.
 These cells may grow in quantity over time until they appear on test results or create signs or symptoms.

-A doctor familiar with your medical history can provide you with personalised information regarding your risk of recurrence during follow-up care.
+A doctor familiar with your medical history can provide you with personalized information regarding your risk of recurrence during follow-up care.
 Your doctor will inquire about your health in detail.
 Some people may have blood tests or imaging tests as routine follow-up care.
-Still, testing recommendations are based on several factors, including the type and stage of cancer diagnosed at the time of treatment and the type of treatment received.
+Still, testing recommendations are based on several factors These factors including the type and stage of cancer diagnosed at the time of treatment and the type of treatment received.

 Long-term and late side effects management

 When receiving therapy, most patients expect to encounter side effects.
-Survivors are frequently surprised to learn that some adverse effects might last well beyond the treatment time.
+Some adverse effects might last well beyond the treatment time.
 Long-term side effects are what they’re called.
 Other side effects, known as late effects, can appear months or even years later.
 Physical and emotional changes can have long-term and late impacts.